Table of Contents:

 For the best experience, you need to do all of the floors you can currently do.
 The more you do, the higher your "prestige" will rise.
 When you have done all the floors that you can, you should look for the "reset" button on the bottom of the dungeoneering party interface.
 This button will reset your prestige, unticking all the floors you've done.
 This means that when you do them again, you will once again receive prestige for that floor.
 As you level, you will unlock more floors, and therefore you can gain higher prestige, all the way up to 60.

-After finishing a dungeon floor, you will be rewarded with a number of tokens, based on how much experience you have earned.
+After finishing a dungeon floor, you will be rewarded with a number of tokens based on how much experience you have earned.
 For every 10 experience, you will get 1 token.
 So for example if you have received 1000 experience, you will receive 100 tokens.
-These tokens can be exchanged for a variety of items at the Rewards trader.
+These tokens can be exchanged for a variety of items from Rewards trader or Wythien.
 You can also purchase Dungeoneering XP at the rate of 1 XP per 1 token

 |Item||Token Cost||Requirements||Member's Only||Stats||Extra Uses|